MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 If `false`, the web server rules will be disabled.

 > [!WARNING]
-> Deploying web servers on domain dontrollers is not recommended,
+> Deploying web servers on domain controllers is not recommended,
 > as it would excessively increase their attack surface.

 ### EnableFSRMManagement